aherrero/aherrero.github.io/_posts/2018-10-17-ArduinoToBreadboard-v2.markdown

 On the other hand, there is someone who tried the [debug mode with gdb on Linux](http://notes.asd.me.uk/2011/10/20/using-the-arduino-uno-as-an-avr-isp/) to execute the avrdude slowly, so, it gives time to Arduino to program.

-From my point of view and with some test performed, the problem could be resolved via hardware (With the capacitor reset-ground), but it is true is working better in debug mode.
+From my point of view and with some test performed, the problem could be resolved via hardware (With the capacitor reset-ground), but it is true it is working better in debug mode.

 If you have more question about avrdude, it is documented in [http://www.nongnu.org/avrdude/](http://www.nongnu.org/avrdude/)